Danity Kane: 2007–2009: Welcome to the Dollhouse, legal troubles and disbandment

-After Making the Band 4 – The Tour and the release of the first single "Damaged", Danity Kane once again encountered rumors of a breakup, largely spurred by scenes from the Making the Band series featuring their mentor Sean Combs sparring with O'Day over her dance performance and desire to create her own image separate from the group.
-On the August 28, 2008, episode of Making the Band, Combs, frustrated with the "oversexed" image he felt O'Day now showcased, he called O'Day "one of the worst dancers" in Danity Kane, when she used to be "one of the best".
-He told O'Day that she no longer looked like the girl he signed.
-Combs accused O'Day of trying to expand her fame at the expense of the entire group, and said that she liked flaunting her breasts and wearing big hair.
-He asked himself why he was keeping O'Day in the group.
-With O'Day forgoing promotional appearances with the group to appear as Amber Von Tussle on Broadway's Hairspray, speculation arose that O'Day's role in the group had been marginalized.
+After Making the Band 4 – The Tour and the release of the single "Damaged", Danity Kane once again encountered rumors of a breakup, largely spurred by scenes from the Making the Band series featuring their mentor Sean Combs sparring with O'Day.
+On the August 28, 2008, episode of Making the Band, Combs expressed his frustratation with the "oversexed" image he felt O'Day now showcased.
+O'Day was absent from promotional appearances with the group to appear as Amber Von Tussle on Broadway's Hairspray.
 On September 7, 2008, however, the group appeared together at the MTV Video Music Awards to help present the Best New Artist Award.

-Speculation of a break-up were also developing because of rumors that Richard would perhaps be groomed to launch her own solo career with Bad Boy Records.
-Rumors had been circulating that Richard was flown from Baltimore to New York for private meetings with Combs to launch her own solo career, especially after recording three tracks for Combs, which were purported to be Danity Kane tracks but only featured Richard's vocals; these vocals were leaked on the Internet.
-Combs went as far as to introduce Richard in a solo performance in early September.
-An Atlantic Records spokesperson responded, "At no point was [Richard] flown anywhere to record solo or meet alone with [Combs].
-The girls are still very much together.
-They're going out to the Video Music Awards together ... and they're promoting their album 'Welcome to the Dollhouse' and working on their third."
+Speculation of a break-up were also developing because of rumors that Richard would launch her own solo career with Bad Boy Records.
+Combs introduced Richard in a solo performance in early September.
+An Atlantic Records spokesperson responded, "The girls are still very much together. [...]
+They're promoting their album Welcome to the Dollhouse and working on their third."
 The group intended to open for Janet Jackson's Rock Witchu Tour, but had to withdraw due to label conflicts.
+Danity Kane planned to start pre-production for their third studio album, which would have begun in October 2008.
+In the meantime, Danity Kane released a line of denim jeans through Dollhouse.
+Under Russell Simmons Plastic Cash International, the decision was made to feature Danity Kane's image on Visa debit cards.
+The group had also been a part of an ad campaign for PETA.
+Collectively, as a group, there were plans for a fragrance, clothing and makeup line.
+Richard had developed a comic book based on the superhero that the group based its name on, which was intended for release sometime in 2009.